 Gang or group paraphernalia (including colors, insignias, pins, or other items)

 Weapons of any kind

 Personal electronics (cell phones, televisions, or pagers during non-designated times)

 Property can be dropped off at the front desk weekdays between 8 a.m. and 4 p.m.

 Breakfast, lunch and dinner are provided for our clients in residential treatment.

-Residential Visitation for Men’s, Women’s and Statewide is on Saturday from 2:30 p.m. to 4:00 p.m.
-A thirty minute orientation for visitors begins at 2:30 p.m.
+Residential Visitation for Men’s, Women’s and the HIV Statewide Program is on Saturday from 3:00 p.m. to 4:00 p.m.
+If you have never visited before, you must attend the thirty-minute orientation that starts at 2:30 p.m.

 During COVID-19 Visitation Policies are subject to change.
 For up-to-date visitation information during COVID-19 please visit the Residential Overview page or call the facility you plan on visiting.